-Course #: 09486 Local Credit PEIMS #: 85000104 Grades: 10-12

-This course is designed for serious college-bound students who will take the PSAT in their junior year or SAT/ACT in their senior year.
+Course #: 09486 Local Credit PEIMS #: 85000104 Grades: 10-12 This course is designed for serious college-bound students who will take the PSAT in their junior year or SAT/ACT in their senior year.
 The purpose of the course is to increase the test scores of college-bound students and increase the opportunities for participants to receive academic college scholarships.
 Prerequisites: Recommended for college bound students

-Parenting Education I (PAED1)
+Parentina Education I (PAED1)

+Course #: 08898 Credits: 1

+PEIMS #: N1302536 Grades: 9-12

-This course is designed to address the special needs and interests of students who are parents or expectant parents.
-Special emphasis is placed on prenatal care and development, postnatal care, infant care, child development, and parenting skills.
-Other units of study address personal development, responsible parenthood and adult roles, family problems and crises, conflict resolution, family health issues, nutrition, safety, management, and employability skills.
-Students develop the knowledge and skills to the multiple roles of student, parent, family member, and provider.
-Open to male and female students who are parents and to students who are pregnant.
-This course expires in 2023-2024.
+This course is designed to address the special n interests of students who are parents or expect Special emphasis is placed on prenatal care a development, postnatal care, infant care, child and parenting skills.
+Other units of study address development, responsible parenthood and ad problems and crises, conflict resolution, family f nutrition, safety, management, and employabi develop the knowledge and skills to the multipl student, parent, family member, and provider. and female students who are parents and to stu- pregnant.
+This course expiration TBD. ant parents. nd d development, s personal ult roles, family nealth issues, lity skills.
+Students e roles of Open to male

+Prerequisites: None

 Parenting Education II (PAED2)

+Course #: 08899 Credits:

+PEIMS #: N1302537 Grades: 10-12

 Parenting Education II is designed to build on education and experiences from Parenting Education I. This course provides more in-depth knowledge of parenting and child development including implications of expectations of children, child abuse, disabilities, and issues impacting young families such as employment, postsecondary education, transportation, childcare, housing, and personal responsibility.
 Students develop the knowledge and skills to manage the multiple roles of being a student, parent, family member, and provider.
 Open to male and female students who are parents and to students who are pregnant.
-This course expires in 2023-2024.
+This course expiration TBD.

 Recommended Prerequisites: Parenting Education I.

 Peer Assistance and Leadership 1 (PAAL1)

+Course #: 09364 Credits: 1

+PEIMS #: N1290005 Grades: 11-12

 Peer Assistance and Leadership 2 (PAAL2)

+Course #: 09464 Credits: 1

+PEIMS #: N1290006 Grades: 11-12

 The Peer Assistance and Leadership program is a peer helping program in which selected high school students in grades 11 and 12 are trained to work as peer helpers with other students either on their own campus or from feeder middle schools or elementary schools.
 Participants will be trained in a variety of helping skills which will enable them to assist other students in having a more positive and productive school experience.
 PALS also perform service projects at various local non-profit agencies.
 The program is approved by the Texas Education Agency as an elective course for credit (1 unit) toward graduation.
-Students must submit an application and be interviewed before being selected for this course.
+Students must apply and be interviewed before being selected for this course.
 This course requires a one-year commitment and cannot be entered at mid-term.
 This course also requires a minimum of 3 Saturdays for volunteer work.
 AHS and CHS PALS partners with Big Brothers Big Sisters in working with elementary students.
 These courses expire in 2024-2025.
 Prerequisites: Application and interview

-Intro to Speech and Language Pathology and Audiology (INTSPA)
+Intro to Speech and Language Pathology and Audiology (INTSPA) Course #: 08984 Credits: 1